 They also kept food stored in the Spring House like a root cellar.

-If you would like to learn more about the history of Spring Houses- click here to read more
+You can learn more about the history of Spring Houses.

 Much like the Zeer Pot and Evaporation Cooler, the Coal Cooler uses the principal of evaporative cooling to maintain a cool interior temperature for refrigeration and food preservation.

 The device is constructed from an open timber frame with charcoal filled sides, which is kept continually moist.